CallumDennisIE/mobile-physio/README.md

 ***
 ### Testimonials Page:
-This page shows reviews from previous pateints, creating trust between the user and the Mobile Physio company.
+This page shows reviews from previous patients, creating trust between the user and the Mobile Physio company.

 <details>
 <summary>Click for Image: Testimonials - Desktop</summary>